 Dr. Elizabeth Pomeroy (District 5)

 Elizabeth Pomeroy, a California native, graduated from Stanford University and holds a Ph.D. in English from UCLA.
 She served on the staff of the Huntington Library for ten years, and also worked at the W.M.
 Keck Foundation in Los Angeles.
+She is currently the Board Vice President.

 She has taught English at Pasadena City College for a decade, and earlier taught at UCLA, UC Irvine, and California State University Los Angeles.
 Her first teaching years were in middle school and high school.